The call for applications for the 2026 residency is open until 26 June.

 Logo Sauve Qui Peut le Court Métrage

-Organised by the association Sauve qui peut le court métrage with the support of the French Embassy in Mauritania, the French Embassy in Guinea and Sierra Leone, the Institut Français, the City of Clermont-Ferrand, and the Deental-ACP program, implemented by the CNC with the financial collaboration of the European Union and the support of the Organization of ACP States.
+Organised by the Sauve qui peut le court métrage association, with the support of the French Embassy in Côte d’Ivoire, the French Embassy in Senegal and The Gambia, and the City of Clermont-Ferrand.